OutSquareCapital/pychain/README.md

 ### Overview

-pychain provides "chain", "lazydict" and "op" as entry points
+pychain provides Iter, Struct, and constructors functions as entry points

 #### Chaining and Conversion

 - All chain objects support method chaining for transformations, filtering, mapping, reducing, etc.
-- Use `.convert_to` and `.convert_keys_to` for conversion to standard Python types.
 - Use `.unwrap()` to extract the underlying data.
 - All chains are immutable and side-effect free.

 #### Usage Patterns

-- Use "from pychain import ..." rather than "import pychain as ...".
+- Use "import pychain as pc".
 - Use op expressions rather than lambda whenever possible, unless the performance is critical.
-- Use `chain` to wrap any data structure and immediately access chain methods.
+- Use `pc.Iter` to wrap any data structure and immediately access chain methods.
 - All transformations are lazy where possible, supporting method chaining.
-- Data can be unwrapped at any time using `.unwrap()` or converted to standard types with `.convert_to` or `.convert_keys_to`.
+- Data can be unwrapped at any time using `.unwrap()` or converted to standard types with `.to`.
 - Prefer method chaining over intermediate variables.
-- Use `.unwrap()` or `.convert_to` only at the end of a pipeline.
 - For debugging, tap, peek or peekn are the ways to go.
 - Using list comprehensions, for loops and generators inside pychain methods is considered an anti-pattern.

-### chain

-Central factory for all chain-based data structures and conversions in pychain.

-The `chain` singleton is the main entry point for all user operations in pychain.
-It provides a unified, discoverable, and consistent API for constructing, converting, and manipulating data in a functional, chainable style. the `__call__` dunder method is the idiomatic way to start a chain for iterables.

-`chain` exposes methods to:

-- Wrap scalars, iterables, dicts, DataFrames, arrays, etc. into chainable objects.
-- Read data from files (CSV, Parquet, JSON, NDJSON) into chainable forms.
-- Convert between data representations (iterable, dict, DataFrame, etc.).
-- Generate infinite or finite sequences (from_func, from_range).
-- Compose and chain operations fluently, with a focus on readability and composability.

-#### Instanciation

-- Iterable: `chain(iterable)` wraps any iterable and return an Iterchain object.
-- Dict: `lazydict(dict_obj)` wraps a dict and return a DictChain object.
-- DataFrame: `lazydict.from_pd(df)`, `lazydict.from_pl(df)` for pandas/polars.
-- NumPy: `chain.from_np(array)` wraps a NumPy array.
-- File IO: `lazydict.read_csv(path)`, `lazydict.read_parquet(path)`, etc.
-- Infinite: `chain.from_func(seed, func)` for infinite iterators.
-- Range: `chain.from_range(start, stop, step)` for integer ranges.
-- Dict of iterables: `lazydict.from_dict_of_iterables(d)` will return a DictChain where the iterables are wrapped inside iterchain objects.

 ### op